erroronline1/caro/readme.md

 * disable erpinterface for a set timespan with message for third party server updates
 * product search (consumables): vendor filter as text with dataset as per request (selection gets too long)
 * dispay last editing user within documentation?
+* erpinterfacae test example of processing an uploaded csv for birthdays

 ## Content
 * [Aims](#aims)